-NMAP is an Open Source Tool For Network Discovery And Security Auditing.
+NMAP is an Open Source Suite For Network Discovery And Security Auditing.

 In real life, it’s most often used to locate available hosts and services on a network, determine the operating systems and versions utilised by machines on a network and pinpoint a network’s open ports.

-While it’s a valuable tool used by security professionals for performing a network inventory or a vulnerability assessment.
+While it’s a valuable software used by security professionals for performing a network inventory or a vulnerability assessment.

 Nmap uses raw IP packets in novel ways to determine what hosts are available on the network, what services (application name and version) those hosts are offering, what operating systems (and OS versions) they are running, what type of packet filters/firewalls are in use, and dozens of other characteristics.